Lime Web Components API Documentation - v6.24.0

 Returns Promise<Omit<Problem<unknown>, "providerId">[]>

-• Returns display information for a problem status.
+Returns display information for a problem type.

 Parameters